just-luk/just-luk.github.io/content/posts/writeups/mcpshsf/index.md

 ## Virtual Machine
 On the Fileshare site, we also find a tarfile of a Virtual Machine.
 Inside this VM, we find two zip files: `history-backup.zip` and `git-backup.zip`.
 ### Chrome History
-Unzipping `history-backup.zip` gives us a chrome history.
-Using [this tool](https://www.nirsoft.net/utils/chrome_cache_view.html) we can look at all the URLs in the Cache.
-Looking through the urls, we find this link to somes images: [https://imgur.com/a/6pVCTsY](https://imgur.com/a/6pVCTsY).
-This again proves that Long is the killer, as he is literally swimging the pan at Chance.
+Unzipping `history-backup.zip` gives us the history of a Chrome browsing session.
+Using [this tool](https://www.nirsoft.net/utils/chrome_cache_view.html) we can look at all the URLs in the browser cache.
+Looking through the urls, we find this link to some images: [https://imgur.com/a/6pVCTsY](https://imgur.com/a/6pVCTsY).
+This again proves that Long is the killer, as he is literally swinging the pan at Chance.

 ![pan_swing](pan_swing.jpeg)